Ken Jennings 'Jeopardy!' Debut Week Dips in Ratings From Last Year

-Ken Jennings’ “Jeopardy!” guest-hosting stint drew a 6.2 rating in Week 1, according to Nielsen data, down about 5% from the same week last year.
+Ken Jennings’ stint guest-hosting “Jeopardy!” drew a 6.2 rating in Week 1, down about 5% from the same week last year.
+It topped all of syndication in ratings, according to Nielsen.
 The former champion was the first to host episodes of the Sony TV quiz show following the passing of Alex Trebek.

-The Jennings week averaged 10.3 million total viewers, making it the second-most-watched (outside of Trebek’s final week) of the current season.
-Ken Jennings’ first turn behind the podium drew 11.3 million total viewers.
+The Jennings week averaged 10.3 million total viewers, according to Nielsen, making it the second-most-watched (outside of Trebek’s final five episodes) week of the current season.
+Ken Jennings’ first evening behind the podium drew 11.3 million total viewers.

 The comparable week in early 2020, episodes that were obviously hosted by Trebek, drew a 6.5 average rating.